 As a way of familarising students with the professional dance world, each year talented choreography students are invited to attend an inspiring mix of productions linked to their Dance syllabus.
 In the past, some students have been selected to participate in the Young Creatives Programme, in conjunction with Dance Digital and Youth Dance England.

-The coursework is by log book, including written diaries, PowerPoint presentations, and video diaries.
+The coursework is by log book, including written diaries, PowerPoint presentations, video diaries and written reports.

 Take a look at some students’ recent performances in the Performing Arts Photo Gallery.